ethereum/consensus-specs/specs/core/0_beacon-chain.md

 1. The per-slot transitions, which happens every slot, and only affects a parts of the `state`.
 2. The per-epoch transitions, which happens at every epoch boundary (i.e. `state.slot % EPOCH_LENGTH == 0`), and affects the entire `state`.

+The per-slot transitions generally focus on verifying aggregate signatures and saving temporary records relating to the per-slot activity in the `BeaconState`.
 The per-epoch transitions focus on the [validator](#dfn-validator) registry, including adjusting balances and activating and exiting [validators](#dfn-validator), as well as processing crosslinks and managing block justification/finalization.
-The per-slot transitions generally focuses on verifying aggregate signatures and saving temporary records relating to the per-slot activity in the `BeaconState`.

 ### Helper functions